All Master’s and Doctoral Applicants must submit:

 Transcripts should be sent in sealed and signed envelopes mailed to the Office of Graduate Admissions.
 If you received your degree from UMass Lowell, it is not necessary for you to request a transcript, we are able to provide one for you.

 International transcripts that do not clearly indicate to the Office of Graduate Admissions that you have received a four-year bachelor’s degree, the equivalent of an American bachelor's degree must be demonstrated before an application will be processed.
 Please note, the Office of Graduate Admissions reserves the right to have any application credential evaluated.
 Baccalaureate verification may be obtained for a fee at:

 Center for Educational Documentation, Inc.

 Center for Educational Documentation websiteWorld Education Services website

-Request that the appropriate agency send an official test score report for the GRE or GMAT to the Office of Graduate Admissions.
-UMass Lowell’s school code is 3911.
+For programs that require test scores, please request that the appropriate agency send an official test score for the GRE/GMAT or MTEL to the Office of Graduate Admissions, UMass Lowell's school code is 3911.

 For more information about standardized tests, our Admissions Standards page and Admissions Requirements page provide current information.